dogrdon/ia-catalog-ingest/notes/ca_import_notes.md

 I get the gist now of how the data mapping works, but I am not clear on the schema and where to mapt these things into.
 I’d say the source data is pretty light, but what i has to be converted to seems a little opaque (is it a list, an entity, what are the fields that these items can be mapped...finally what are the fields for defining the relationships)?

 Are the above documented anywhere?
-This just all seems really user-hostile.

 Also, what about migrating existing terms into this new set of terms?
 Is that possible through the data api, or do I have to go directly into the sql.